adgproject/adg/doc/use.rst

 ------------

-The output of the program is stored in a folder named after the theory, and a subfolder named after the order, i.e. for our previous example, results would be stored under ``/BMBPT/Order-4``.
-In the case of BMBPT, suffixes are added for diagrams computed using three-body forces.
+The output of the program is stored in a folder named after the theory, and a subfolder named after the order, e.g. ``/MBPT/Order-4``.
+In the case of BMBPT, suffixes are added depending on the n-body forces of the observable, and if three-body forces were used or only canonial diagrams computed, i.e. for our previous example, results would be stored under ``BMBPT/Order-4_2body_observable``.

 The main output file of the program, called ``result.tex``, is a LaTeX file containing the expressions of the diagrams along other basic infos on their